Y0Coss/docs-fork/pages/web_cloud/web_hosting/access_websites_view/guide.en-gb.md

 Indicates whether or not the boost option is enabled on your web hosting plan.
 With the Boost option, you can temporarily increase your web hosting plan’s CPU and RAM resources.

-Clicking this will redirect you to the `Boost my solution`{.action} tab for the Web Hosting plan concerned.
+Clicking this will redirect you to the `Boost my hosting plan`{.action} tab for the Web Hosting plan concerned.

-For more details on the Boost option, please read the “Boost your Performance web hosting plan temporarily” section of our guide “[Web Hosting - How to upgrade your plan](/pages/web_cloud/web_hosting/how_to_upgrade_web_hosting_offer)”.
+For more details on the Boost option, please read the “Boost your Performance web hosting plan temporarily” section of our guide “[Web Hosting - How to change your solution](/pages/web_cloud/web_hosting/how_to_upgrade_web_hosting_offer)”.

 ## Go further